Treading water: Eggbeater kick

-Eggbeater is also used in synchronized swimming for stability and height above the water while leaving the hands free to perform strokes.
+Furthermore, the eggbeater kick is also used in synchronized swimming since it grants stability and height above the water while leaving the hands free to perform strokes.
 Using the eggbeater, swimmers can also perform "boosts", where they use their legs to momentarily propel themselves out of the water to their hips or higher.

+Dog paddle and others

 The dog paddle is a simple style often used instinctively by children.
 It involves waving both hands & legs randomly while "on all fours".

 Another popular style involves sculling water horizontally while using flutter kicks vertically.